House of Rohan-Chabot

-The House of Rohan-Chabot (Maison de Rohan-Chabot) is a distinguished French noble family.
+The House of Rohan-Chabot (French: Maison de Rohan-Chabot; /fr/) is a distinguished French noble family.
 It was established as a result of the marriage in 1645 between Henri Chabot and Marguerite de Rohan, the sole heir of the Duchy of Rohan.

 Members of the family held significant military positions within the Kingdom of France and political functions where they represented Morbihan.

 History

 The Rohan-Chabot family was founded by Henri Chabot (1616–1655), Lord of Saint-Aulaye (son of Henriette de Lur and her husband Charles Chabot, Lord of Saint-Gelais, Saint-Aulaye, a younger son of the de Jarnac family).

 In 1645 he married Marguerite de Rohan (1617–1684), only child and heir of Henry II of Rohan, first Duke of Rohan (1603) by his wife, Marguerite de Béthune.

 Following his marriage, Henri Chabot was created Duke of Rohan and Peer of France in 1648 by Cardinal Mazarin, during the reign of King Louis XIV.

 The Rohan-Chabot family is the eldest branch of the House of Chabot, a French noble family originally from Poitou.